bytex-solutions/snamp/docs/configuration.md

-name | Event configuration, Attribute configuration, Operation configuration | Resource-specific name of the attribute, event or operation group | Anything | Name of the group used for grouping resources, adapters, attributes and etc. severity | Event configuration | Overrides severity of notification supplied by managed resource minPoolSize | Managed Resource or Resource Adapter configuration | The number of threads to keep in the pool, even if they are idle maxPoolSize | Managed Resource or Resource Adapter configuration | The maximum number of threads to allow in the pool queueSize | Managed Resource or Resource Adapter configuration | The maximum number of waiting input requests keepAliveTime | Managed Resource or Resource Adapter configuration | when the number of threads is greater than the `minPoolSize`, this is the maximum time (in millis) that excess idle threads will wait for new tasks before terminating priority | Managed Resource or Resource Adapter configuration | Priority of all threads in the thread pool units | Attribute configuration | Unit of measurement (UOM) of the attribute value.
+name | Event configuration, Attribute configuration, Operation configuration | Resource-specific name of the attribute, event or operation group | Anything | Name of the group used for grouping resources, adapters, attributes and etc. severity | Event configuration | Overrides severity of notification supplied by managed resource threadPool | Managed Resource or Resource Adapter configuration | Name of thread pool used by adapter or connector.
+If not specified then default thread pool is shared between all components. units | Attribute configuration | Unit of measurement (UOM) of the attribute value.
 For example: `ms`, `m`, `kg`, `MB` defaultValue | Attribute configuration | The default value of the attribute if the actual value is not available minValue | Attribute configuration | The minimum (exclusive) permitted value for the attribute